-Fig. 4 Comparative correlation between regional growth indices series with climatic parameters (the star symbolizes the months with significant influence on growth)
+Fig. 4.
+Comparative correlation between regional growth indices series with climatic parameters (the star symbolizes the months with significant influence on growth)

-Negative correlations with the temperature from the previous vegetation season were identified for Norway spruce from the central and west part of the Alps (Buentgen and others, 2006) and from Lithuania (Vitas, 1998).
+Negative correlations with the temperature from the previous vegetation season were identified for Norway spruce from the central and west part of the Alps (Buentgen et al., 2006) and from Lithuania (Vitas, 1998).
 Likewise, for trees from Trockental Valley from Switzerland, from the Alps, it was proved that Norway spruce reacts positively to March temperature (Lingg, 1986).

 Concerning height increment, climatic parameters from the previous year of current height increment growth development have influence on terminal bud development, causing storage of reserve substances, while climatic parameters from the current year of current height increment growth development influence the speed and the size extension of twigs (Lanner, 1976).
-Negative correlation with average temperature from current June were pointed out for height increment of Norway spruce from north-east part of Slovenia, situated at about 350 altitude (Levanic and others, 2009).
+Negative correlation with average temperature from current June were pointed out for height increment of Norway spruce from northeast part of Slovenia, situated at about 350 altitude (Levanic et al., 2009).
 A negative response of height increment to climatic parameters from July of the previous year height increment growth was relieved as well in other studies for another species.
-At the northern timberline forest, where temperature during the summer represents the main limitative factor of growth, the height growth of Pinus sylvestris is mainly determined by the average temperature of July from the previous year of growth (Juntila and Heide, 1981; Jalkanen and Tuovinen, 2001; McCarroll and others, 2003; Salminem and Jalkanen, 2004; Lindholm and others, 2009).
+At the northern timberline forest, where temperature during the summer represents the main limitative factor of growth, the height growth of Pinus sylvestris is mainly determined by the average temperature of July from the previous year of growth (Juntila, Heide, 1981; Jalkanen, Tuovinen, 2001; McCarroll et al., 2003; Salminem, Jalkanen, 2004; Lindholm et al., 2009).
 The same thing was demonstrated in the case of height increment of Pinus sylvestris from the south part of Finland (Makinen, 1998).
 The correlation between height increment and the average temperature of previous July was positive in all the cases.
-Also, the strong positive correlation between height increment of Pinus sylvestris and the temperature during the current summer of growth development was highlighted (Jalkanen and Tuovinen, 2001; McCarroll and others, 2003).
+Also, the strong positive correlation between height increment of Pinus sylvestris and the temperature during the current summer of growth development was highlighted (Jalkanen, Tuovinen, 2001; McCarroll et al., 2003).